THANK YOU FOR CHOOSING TO VOLUNTEER FOR OUR PROGRAM

 DESCRIPTION OF THE EQUIPMENT

-The equipment, which is available for clients to use include:
+The essential equipment, which is available for clients to use include (but is not limited to):

 - A raised physical therapy platform mat for client evaluations and to make transferring from a wheelchair easier;